TokelPlatform/bitgo-komodo-cc-lib/README.md

 ## What test app does

+In the samples folder are included a several examples of CC usage.
-Included a ccfaucetpoc.js file that allows to create cc faucet create and get transactions.<br>
+1. ccfaucetpoc.js file that allows to create cc faucet create and get transactions.<br>
+2. cctokenstokelv2poc.js example of how to run tokensv2 cc functions

 To test this you need a komodod chain with cc modules enabled (Note about the correct komodod repo with an nspv patch, see below)

 ## Installation